Written By

 Milia are small white cysts that form when dead skin cells and keratin get trapped beneath the skin's surface.
 The good news: with the right daily habits, most milia are entirely preventable.
 Today we'll focus entirely on prevention, but for a full breakdown of milia types and removal, see our Ultimate Guide to Milia.

-Use chemical or enzyme exfoliants 2–3× weekly (once for sensitive skin).
+Use chemical or enzyme exfoliants two to three times weekly (once for sensitive skin).
 AHAs like lactic acid dissolve bonds between dead cells.
 BHAs like willow bark or salicylic acid go deeper to clear congestion.
 Fruit enzymes (papaya, pumpkin, pineapple) are the gentlest option for reactive skin.
 Skip physical scrubs — they can damage the barrier and worsen milia.

 Daily sun protection is one of the most overlooked prevention steps.
 Repeated UV exposure thickens the stratum corneum and impairs cell shedding — creating the exact conditions milia need to form.
 Mineral formulas (zinc oxide, titanium dioxide) sit on top of the skin rather than absorbing into it, making them a better fit for milia-prone skin.